 If you want to live and work abroad, you’ll need a Visa, depending on your citizenship and where you want to work.
-If you decide to stay in Prague we can put you in touch with several visa agencies for assistance getting your visa.
-If you plan to stay in Prague, it is important to get this process started as soon as possible.
+If you decide to stay in Prague, we can put you in touch with several visa agencies for assistance getting your visa.
+For those staying in Prague, it is important to get this process started as soon as possible.
 If you are interested in teaching in other countries, most language school employers will advise on the visa process.